ebosspc/Physics-Calculator/README.md

 # Physics-Calculator
 This is a python script designed to streamline physics calculations on timed exams.
+Since most FRQ's, especially in AP Physics, require you to show work, these scripts won't be of much use there.
+Their main purpose can be used in multiple choice questions where saving time is important and no work is required.

 # Terms